 If your animal sanctuary is looking to hire individuals to fill staff roles, it can sometimes be daunting to determine how to go about the hiring process.
-Hiring for any nonprofit organization can be a challenge, and the unique environment and roles required of animal sanctuary staff members only makes the process more complicated!
+Hiring for any A non-governmental organization whose primary purpose is something other than selling goods or services. organization can be a challenge, and the unique environment and roles required of animal sanctuary staff members only makes the process more complicated!
 Although we cannot offer one-size-fits-all advice for sanctuary hiring, the following observations have been found to be generally effective for a number of sanctuaries, given patience and persistence!

 Roles To Hire At Your Animal Sanctuary, From Slightly Simpler To More Complex